zlatanvasovic/hackwork/README.md

     └── default.php
 ```

-`assets/` directory isn't included, but it's default directory for things like
+`assets/` directory isn't included, but it's default directory for cacheable
-CSS, JavaScript, images and fonts.
+content, like CSS, JavaScript, images and fonts.

 `etc/` isn't in default directory organization, because of it's just place
 where config are stored.